tkubica12/dataplayground/README.md

 TBD:
 - Impement other streaming scenarios (waiting for DLT support for Unity Catalog)
+- Preparation of BI table into gold tier (depends on getting SQL data in)
 - ETL from SQL
 - Redisign bronze-to-silver to use DLT (waiting for DLT support for Unity Catalog)
 - Visualizations with Dashboard